POLICY: JL

 Communications with Parents

-The district will support parents' efforts to provide a healthy diet and daily physical activity for their children.
+The district supports parents' efforts to provide a healthy diet and daily physical activity for their children.
 The district/school will send home nutrition information, post nutrition tips on school websites and monthly lunch menus.
 Schools should encourage parents to pack healthy lunches and snacks and to refrain from including beverages and foods that do not meet the above nutrition standards for individual foods and beverages.
-The district/school will make available to parents a list of foods that meet the district's snack standards and ideas for healthy celebrations/parties, rewards, and fundraising activities.
+The district/school has an available list of foods that meet the district's snack standards and ideas for healthy celebrations/parties, rewards, and fundraising activities for parents.

-The district/school will provide information about physical education and other school-based physical activity opportunities before, during, and after the school day; and support parents' efforts to provide their children with opportunities to be physically active outside of school.
+The district/school provides information about physical education and other school-based physical activity opportunities before, during, and after the school day; and supports parents' efforts to provide their children with opportunities to be physically active outside of school.
 Such supports will include sharing information about physical activity and physical education through a website, newsletter, or other take-home materials, special events, or physical education homework.

 Staff Wellness

-RSU #74 highly values the health and wellbeing of every staff member and will plan and implement activities and policies that encourages administrators, staff and visitors to model nutritious food choices, physically active lifestyles, and healthy eating habits.
-The district wellness committee will also explore and make recommendations to staff wellness issues.
+RSU #74 highly values the health and wellbeing of every staff member and plans to implement activities and policies that encourages administrators, staff and visitors to model nutritious food choices, physically active lifestyles, and healthy eating habits.
+The district wellness committee may also explore and make recommendations to staff wellness issues.

 Other School-Based Wellness Activities